4wuyan/stemformatics-pyramid/README.md

 ### When to return

-Return it in **action methods**, where you need to return a response anyway.
-This is to avoid overwhelming the log, because to some degree they can be considered as legal responses.
+Return them in **action methods**, where you need to return a response anyway.
+This is to avoid overwhelming the log, because to some degree they can be considered as legal responses here.

 ### When to raise

-Raise it in **helper functions**, because they are _real exceptions_.
-Raising it simply breaks the calling function(s), throws the exception until Pyramid handles it internally, namely returning it directly as a resposne.
+Raise them in **helper functions**, because they are _real exceptions_.
+Raising `HTTPException` simply breaks the calling function(s), throws the exception until Pyramid handles it internally, namely returning it directly as a response.
 Otherwise you'll need to do a type check using `isinstance` in each calling function(s) above in the call stack, which is tedious, annoying and error-prone, and also reduces readability.

-In conclusion, deprecated_pylons_abort_and_redirect always returns an object to you, and it's up to you whether to return or raise it.

 Choose an action renderer type
 =======================================